-We incorporated some small changes into our food spending habits and the results was astounding.
+We incorporated some small changes into our food spending habits and the results were astounding.
 We couldn’t believe how easy it was to maintain too!
 Not only we reduced our weekly grocery bills down to $80-$100, we also cut back a lot on eating out and getting take out.
 Our overall weekly food expenses went from $400 to $500 down to $150-$200.
-What did we do with the left over funds? put it towards our next holidays of course!
+What did we do with the leftover funds? put it towards our next holidays of course!

 Here 15 quick and easy ways to cut down your grocery bills:

 This is a great way to reduce food wastes and money.
 Yet the most difficult one to follow.
 This is especially when there’s only the two of you and you spend long hours at work and other activities.
 Some days you may not have the time to cook food as planned or sometimes you just ‘feel’ like eating something else.
 We come across this a lot.
 So rather than planning our meals like:

 Monday : Fried Rice Tuesday : Lasagne Wednesday : Roast Chook with Vegies